dannyngweekiat/dannyng.github.io/robot-operating-system-basics/launch-file.md

 Launch files simplify the process of starting multiple nodes and configuring them.
 They are XML files that can be used to launch multiple nodes with a single command.
 In this section, we will create a launch file that will launch nodes in the "turtle_controller" package.

-Create a new folder called "launch" in the "turtle_controller" package.
-Create a new launch file named "turtle_controller.launch.py" in the "turtle_controller" package and key in the following code:
+Create a new folder called "launch" in the root of the package.
+Create a new launch file named "turtle.launch.py" in the "turtle_controller" package and key in the following code:

 ```python
 from launch import LaunchDescription